rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 }) => JSX.Element
 ```

-hopefully, the implementation does not use any hooks, it only used passed parameters (I call them lensy setters and getters) to create UI with event handlers.
+hopefully, the implementation does not use any hooks, it only used the parameters (I call them lensy setters and getters) to create bits of HTML with event handlers.
 This would be an example of a referentially transparent React type.
 It also would be an example of a very explicit type that is very "honest".

 Many developers will very much disagree with me on this.
 E.g. many will prefer to encapsulate state handling inside
 components.
 I do not intend to argue
 which approach is better.
 I will just point out that encapsulation is secretive in the type definition and I am looking
 for transparency.
 Many parts of React will require some use of hooks,
-my approach is to do that only when I have to not when I want to.
+my approach is to do that only when I have to not when I want to and make things very type-explicit.
 It is an IMO.

 Such type is also self documenting.
 **Expanding on my point 4:** IMO, the best communication tools for developers and the best documenting tools for the code, in that order, are:  _types and tests_.
 I will just focus on the first.